ketjow4/e-resume/README.md

 # Education

-**Phd in Machine Learning**
+**Phd in Machine Learning, graduated with honors**

 Thesis: Ensembles of support vector machines with evolutionarily optimized hyperparameters and training sets

-Silesian University of Technology 2017 - Finishing September 2023
+Silesian University of Technology 2017 - September 2023

 **M.Sc. in Computer Science, graduated with honors**